G. Gordon Liddy: Lectures, acting career and documentaries

 In the mid-1980s Liddy went on the lecture circuit, being listed as the top speaker on the college circuit in 1982 by The Wall Street Journal.
 He later joined onetime foil Timothy Leary in a series of debates billed as "Nice Scary Guy vs. Scary Nice Guy" on the college circuit as well; Leary had once been labeled by Liddy's ex-employer Richard Nixon as "the most dangerous man in America".
 The lectures were the subject of a 1983 documentary film, Return Engagement.

 In 1994, the British documentary company Brian Lapping Associates sent producers Norma Percy and Paul Mitchell to interview many of the conspirators for its series titled Watergate, in which an unrepentant Liddy talked frankly about his role.
-He was filmed at home while sitting in front of his sizeable collection of firearms and describing "how he had been ready, if ordered, to go straight out and kill Jack Anderson, the Washington D.C. columnist."
+He was filmed at home while sitting in front of his sizable collection of firearms and describing "how he had been ready, if ordered, to go straight out and kill Jack Anderson, the Washington D.C. columnist."
 At one point he was filmed wielding one of his pistols before the TV camera.
 It was made clear that, at the time of filming, the gun collection was registered in his wife's name, as he was ineligible for a license.

 Liddy acted in several films, including Street Asylum, Feds, Adventures in Spying, Camp Cucamonga, and Rules of Engagement.
 He appeared on such television shows as The Highwayman, Airwolf, Fear Factor, Perry Mason, and MacGyver.
 He had recurring roles in Miami Vice and Super Force, and guest starred in Al Franken's LateLine.
 On April 7, 1986, he appeared at WrestleMania II as a guest judge for a boxing match between Mr. T (with Joe Frazier and The Haiti Kid) versus Roddy Piper (with Bob Orton and Lou Duva).
 In April 1987 he appeared as a celebrity partner for a week on the game show Super Password, playing against Betty White.

 Liddy appeared in the 1993 Golden Book Video release of Encyclopedia Brown: The Case of the Burgled Baseball Cards as Corky Lodato.
 In Miami Vice, he acted with John Diehl, who would later go on to portray Liddy himself in Oliver Stone's movie Nixon (1995).
-During his two guest appearances Miami Vice Liddy played William "Captain Real Estate" Maynard, a shadowy former covert operations officer whom Sonny Crockett knew from his military service in South Vietnam.
-Liddy's other television guest credits include Airwolf, MacGyver, and the short-lived The Highwayman.
+During his two guest appearances in Miami Vice, Liddy played William "Captain Real Estate" Maynard, a shadowy former covert operations officer whom Sonny Crockett knew from his military service in South Vietnam.

 Liddy co-starred on 18 Wheels of Justice as the crime boss Jacob Calder from January 12, 2000, to June 6, 2001.
 He appeared on a celebrity edition Fear Factor, the show's series finale, on September 12, 2006 (filmed in November 2005).
 At 75, Liddy was the oldest contestant ever to appear on the show.
 He beat the competition in the first two stunts, winning two motorcycles custom built by Metropolitan Chopper.